Neil Crichley thought his Blackpool side fully deserved to beat Posh on Saturday

-Blackpool secured a deserved victory over Peterborough United and were even denied a stonewall penalty, insists Neil Crichley
+Blackpool secured a deserved victory over Peterborough United and were even denied a stonewall penalty, insists manager Neil Critchley

 Blackpool picked up just their fourth League One away win of the season at the Weston Homes Stadium thanks to a second half comeback capped by goals from Shayne Lavery and Karamoko Dembele.

-Lavery equalised from the penalty spot after Jed Steer raced to the edge of his box and collided with Kyle Joseph to move Pool to within six points of the play-off places.
+Lavery equalised from the penalty spot after Jed Steer raced to the edge of his box and collided with Kyle Joseph before a last-gasp goal from substitute Karamoko Dembele moved Pool to within six points of the play-off places.

-Blackpool Boss Neil Crichley was pleased to see his side respond to Tuesday’s defeat away at Cheltenham and insisted they were well worth their victory.
+Blackpool Boss Neil Critchley was pleased to see his side respond to Tuesday’s defeat away at Cheltenham and insisted they were well worth their victory.

 He did, however, believe that his side were denied a ‘stonewall’ penalty just minutes after their first was awarded following a collision between Harrison Burrows and Jordan Gabriel.